reflectoring/reflectoring.github.io/_posts/2017-12-25-fully-automated-open-source-release-chain.md

 # Prerequisites
-To create an automated release chain as described in this article, we need to create a Bintray account and to set up a Gradle build as described in my previous articles:
+To create an automated release chain as described in this article, we need to create a Bintray account and set up a Gradle build as described in my previous articles:

 * [Publishing Open Source Releases with Gradle](/guide-publishing-to-bintray-with-gradle/)